ringecosystem/msgport-docs/docs/learn/messaging-protocols/ormp.md

 - The Oracle

     In this context refers to any source of credible off-chain data.
-In ORMP, this data refers specifically to the hash of cross-chain message or the root of an incremental merkle tree composed of cross-chain messages.
-We refer to this as the `message hash` or `message root`.
-The message hash or root is used to verify the authenticity of the cross-chain messages.
+In ORMP, this data refers specifically to the hash of cross-chain message, we refer to this as the `message hash`.
+The message hash is used to verify the authenticity of the cross-chain messages.
 The Oracle can either be a traditional off-chain data service, or a data feed based on the light client.
 Both of these methods can be used to provide the message root of another chain.

 - The Relayer